Governor Phillip Tower

-The Governor Phillip Tower, the Governor Macquarie Tower, and the Museum of Sydney are the main elements of a large development in the central business district of Sydney, New South Wales, Australia.
+Governor Phillip Tower, Governor Macquarie Tower and the Museum of Sydney are the main elements of a large development in the Sydney central business district in the state of New South Wales, Australia.
 Completed in 1994, the property development complex occupies an elevated site in the north-east area of the central business district.
 The complex incorporates the site of the first Government House, one of Australia's earliest and most significant sites of European heritage.
-The address is 1 Farrer Place, Sydney.
-Designed by architects Denton Corker Marshall and built by Australia's largest privately owned construction company Grocon, at the time of its completion it was regarded as achieving new standards for Sydney commercial architecture in terms of finish quality and design.
+The address is 1 Farrer Place.
+Designed by architects Denton Corker Marshall and built by Grocon, at the time of its completion it was regarded as achieving new standards for Sydney commercial architecture in terms of finish quality and design.

 The northern end of the site, which faces Bridge Street, contains the remains of the first Government House.
 Integral to the development was the conservation of the archaeological remains and their incorporation into the Museum of Sydney, which was built and opened alongside the development.

 The complex comprises five main components: Governor Phillip Tower, Governor Macquarie Tower, First Government House Plaza, the Museum of Sydney, and two rows of terraces converted to boutique office space.

 History

 With construction starting only months after the arrival of the British First Fleet in 1788, the First Government House dates from the very start of Australian European History.
 It was the first substantial building to be constructed in Australia.
 The elevated site was prominent, overlooking Sydney Cove, and the building was at the centre of its colonial government and commerce for the first 60 years.
 It was demolished in 1845 although significant foundation remains have now been conserved and interpreted.
-The First Government House site is one of six sites in the Sydney area listed on the Australian Department of the Environment National Heritage List.
+The First Government House site is one of six sites in the Sydney area listed on the Department of the Environment National Heritage List.

 The northern Bridge Street end of the site remained vacant for 50 years.
 In the 1970s and 80s criticism grew over the hole in the prestigious centre of Sydney's finance district, an area of imposing sandstone buildings and colonial history, with several modern premium office towers interspersed.
 In 1982 a development application for a high rise office building was approved but archaeological investigations in 1983 revealed parts of the footings of First Government House.
 A new-found awareness around Australia of the nation's history was emerging at the time, and the suggestion of a high rise office building on the top of such a significant historical site met with wide opposition.

 The Government of New South Wales found a solution by transferring floor space from the area containing the historical foundation to space immediately behind to the south.
 Space owned by developer Sid Londish was used, who masterminded the amalgamation of the whole site, making the project commercially viable.
-The resultant site covers a whole block bound by Bridge, Bent, Phillip and Young Streets.
+The resultant site covers a whole block bound by Bridge, Bent, Phillip and Young streets.